 How to Break It

-You've heard this a million times on this blog, and probably on every other writing blog out there.
+You've heard this a million times on this blog, and probably on every other writing blog out there when they talk about habits with writing.

 I don't care what your writing routine looks like.
 You can write at 3 am, naked, hanging upside down from the ceiling for all I care.
 What matters is what works for you.
 When are you most productive?
 After coffee?
 After you put the kids to bed?
 After you do an incantation calling on the gods to imbue you with creative spirit?
 Great.
 Do that, then write.